cpske/ISP/assignment/ku-polls/inception.md

 Everyone will individually implement a Django application for conducting poll and surveys, called "KU Polls".

-In this lab, you will perform project set-up and inception activities.
+In this lab, you will perform project Inception activities.

-> "*Inception*" refers to the first phase of a software project, when you learn about the project idea, its purpose and stakeholders, agree on a vision for the project, and perform preliminary work to decide if the project is worth pursuing.
+> "*Inception*" refers to the first phase of a software project, when you learn about the project idea, its purpose and stakeholders, agree on a vision, and perform preliminary work.

-## 0. Vision of the Project
+## 1. Vision of the Project

-In lab there will a description of the vision for KU Polls and chance for you to ask questions and offer suggestions.
+In lab there will a description of the vision for KU Polls and discussion.
+You should ask questions and offer suggestions.

-After everyone understands the vision and goals of the project, you will start individual work by creating the project infrastructure and initial artifacts.
+After everyone agrees on the vision and goals of the project, create your project intrastructure on Github, and add initial artifacts.

-## 1. Setup Project Infrastructure
+## 2. Setup Project Infrastructure

 1. Create a public repo named `ku-polls` in **your own** Github account.
    - Please spell it **exactly** this way: `ku-polls`.